 After the germination has taken place, you can choose the healthy and more robust plant from the seed container and prepare it to move into the growing pot.
 Use the best quality compost that contains no lumps to impede the growth of the tomato seedling.

 Water gently on the seed and don’t soak the soil.
-Place the container where it can have temperature roughly 70 to 80 degrees F (21 to 27 degrees C).
-You can cover the box with a plastic wrap to retain the moisture and improve the germination rate.
+Place the container where it can have a temperature of roughly 70 to 80 degrees F (21 to 27 degrees C).
+You can cover the box with plastic wrap to retain the moisture and improve the germination rate.

-Remove the plastic wrap regularly to let the airflow around the plant.
-It prevents rotting or generating the fungal disease.
+Remove the plastic wrap regularly to let the air flow around the plant.
+It prevents rotting or generating fungal disease.
 It takes about seven to ten days for the seed to germinate.
 Move the container to a place where it can get sufficient sunlight.

 If you’re growing it in a greenhouse or using artificial lights, place the lights directly above the plants and move them up as the plant grows.
 Don’t let the hot light bulb touch the plant.
 An uneven or dim light may cause the stem to get too long and narrow to support the weight of the plant.

-The heirloom tomatoes grown in the south should be able to withstand the harsh climatic condition such as hot and dry weather.
+The heirloom tomatoes grown in the south should be able to withstand harsh climatic conditions such as hot and dry weather.
 The heirloom tomato flowers are susceptible to warm temperatures.

 Another challenge of growing tomatoes in the south is high humidity.
 The high level of moisture creates a suitable condition for the blight disease.
 Once the tomato plant gets infected, it’s difficult to control and shortens the growing season.